Sup2point0/desmost/README.md

 ### Intuitive
 But let’s say you want to animate the slider for one of those variables in Desmos.

-All you need to do is add `/anim` in front of that line, with a `::` delimiter:
+All you need to do is add `/anim` in front of that line, plus a `::` delimiter:

 ```hs
 /anim :: a = 2